A project of the Wisconsin Department of Natural Resources, Conservation Forestry LLC, Forest Investment Associates and

 What TNC Has Done/Is Doing

-This project, which is an unprecedented partnership among TNC, the State of Wisconsin, and two timber investment companies, began with a purchase from International Paper, which was negotiated by the Conservancy in 2006.
+This project, which is an unprecedented partnership among TNC, the State of Wisconsin, and two timber investment companies, began with a purchase from International Paper, which was negotiated by TNC in 2006.
 The state now owns the heart of the Wild Rivers Legacy Forest—a core of wild and scenic rivers and lakes comprising 5,629 acres in Florence County.
 Together with TNC, it also owns a working forest conservation easement on nearly 59,000 acres.
 The timber companies own that land and the right to manage it for timber production, but the people of Wisconsin own the public access and development rights as well as the right to ensure that forestry activities are conducted in ways that protect wildlife habitat, water quality and forest health and diversity while maintaining local forest industry jobs.